paymonp/nanotown/README.md

 nt merge auth-bug
 ```

 Merges a worktree into your current VCS branch.
-If the worktree was created from a different branch, you'll get a warning before proceeding.
+If there's a conflict, you can resolve it in any way you'd normally do.

 ## Commands